goitacademy/nodejs-homework-template/readme.md

 - `npm run lint` &mdash; Checks the code with ESLint; run this before creating a PR and fix any linting errors.
 - `npm lint:fix` &mdash; Similar to the above command but also automatically fixes simple errors.

-We encourage you to read your mentor's comments carefully, address their feedback, and make necessary improvements to your code.
-Your mentor will review your PRs and provide guidance to help you learn and grow as a Node.js developer.

-## How to Get Started

-1. Fork this repository to your GitHub account.
-2. Clone the forked repository to your local machine.
-3. Create a new branch for your homework assignment.
-4. Complete the assignment and commit your changes.
-5. Push the branch to your GitHub repository.
-6. Create a pull request for review.

-By following these steps, you'll be on your way to mastering Node.js and completing your course successfully.

-If you have any questions or need assistance, please don't hesitate to reach out to your mentor.

 Happy coding!
-Ten plik README zawiera teraz informacje o celu repozytorium, kroki niezbędne do rozpoczęcia pracy nad zadaniem domowym, informacje o jakości kodu oraz dostępnych komendach.
-Możesz go dostosować do swojego projektu i dodać dodatkowe sekcje lub informacje według potrzeb.